skjaere/DebriDav/README.md

 Easynews does not provide apis to use the contents of an nzb file to search for streamable content, so instead DebriDav will attempt to use the search feature to find an approximate match for the name of the nzb or torrent.

+funkypenguin of Elfhosted has created [an indexer](https://github.com/elfhosted/fakearr) that pairs well with DebriDav and Easynews.

 ## Caching

 DebriDav support caching byte ranged requests to remote files.
 This is useful as metadata from these files will be